Haganai: Live-action film

 On April 24, 2013, Ryukoku University posted a casting call for extras for a 2014 film adaptation of Haganai, to be distributed by Toei and produced by "I Don't Have Many Friends" Production Committee, consisting of Times-In, Kinoshita Group, Pony Canyon, Toei Video Company, Toei itself, Kadokawa, Dwango and Guild.
-Hirasaka later confirmed the film's existence on May 2, 2013, stating that, whilst he initially didn't approve of the project, as he didn't feel the story was intended for live-action, he decided to approve it in light of a crisis in the light novel industry.
+Hirasaka later confirmed the film's existence on May 2, 2013, stating that, whilst he initially did not approve of the project, as he did not feel the story was intended for live-action, he decided to approve it in light of a crisis in the light novel industry.
 Hirasaka will have a completely hands-off role in the film's production.
 Takurō Oikawa, the film's director, chose not to watch the anime and told his cast members not to watch it either so that they can present a fresh interpretation of the light novels.
 The Japanese film site Cinema Cafe began streaming the full trailer for the live-action film light novel series on December 4, 2013.
 The film was released on February 1, 2014.